Accessibility – Colors and Contrast

 Below are a few quick solutions to resolve color contrast issues in your instructional content:

-1. Make font larger
+1. Make font larger or bold.
+This can positively impact color contrast.

 2. Change the font color (dark font on light background, or light font on dark background)